;

 Halkbank

-Halkbank is a major retail bank in Turkmenistan, offering payroll services, consumer accounts, and limited online banking tools.
-It serves a large portion of the population and plays a role in state welfare distribution and personal banking modernization efforts.
+Halkbank Turkmenistan is a leading retail bank Turkmenistan, providing payroll services Turkmenistan, consumer accounts Turkmenistan, and basic online banking Turkmenistan tools.
+It serves a significant portion of the population and supports state welfare distribution Turkmenistan while promoting modernization of personal banking services Turkmenistan.

 Top payment methods